 Parents should identify triggers for the child's behavior and factors (eg, additional attention) that may inadvertently reinforce it.

 Desired and undesired behavior should be clearly defined.

 Parents should focus on the behavior itself and not equate it with the child (eg, "that was unacceptable behavior" vs "you're a bad person").

 Consistent rules and limits should be established.

-Parents need to track compliance on an ongoing basis and provide appropriate rewards for success and consequences for inappropriate behavior.
+Parents need to track compliance on an ongoing basis and provide appropriate rewards for success and consequences for inappropriate or undesired behavior.

 Parents should try to minimize anger when enforcing rules and maximize positive contact with the child.

 Helping parents to understand that “discipline” implies structure and not just punishment allows them to provide the structure and clear expectations that children need.
 Ineffective discipline may result in inappropriate behavior.
 Scolding or physical punishment may briefly control a child’s behavior but eventually may decrease the child’s sense of security and self-esteem.
 Threats to leave or send the child away are damaging.
 Scolding, threats, and physical punishment also teach the child that these reprimands are appropriate responses to situations that the child does not like.